biods215/biods215.github.io/index.md

 ## Welcome to BIODS215 Topics in Biomedical Data Science: Large-scale inference

-For course content for 2018 Winter quarter, [please go to this page](class_website/2018.md).
+For course content for [2020 Winter quarter, please go to this page](class_website/2020.md).

 ### Teaching team